pentora-ai/pentora/docs/docs/deployment/standalone.md

 # Standalone CLI Deployment

-Deploy Pentora as a standalone CLI tool for direct command-line usage and ad-hoc scanning.
+Deploy Vulntor as a standalone CLI tool for direct command-line usage and ad-hoc scanning.

 ## Overview